Tensor product of cyclic A$_\infty$-algebras and their Kontsevich classes: Introduction

 The theorem is proved by showing that the cyclic differential graded operad $\Aii$ admits a {\em cyclic} diagonal morphism

 which is unique up to homotopy of morphisms between cyclic operads.
 Our proof is to inductively construct $\Delta$ by using the simple fact that the associahedra are contractible.
-Unlike the case of tensor products without cyclic structure, we do not obtain a general formula for $m_k^\otimes$.
-See Section~\ref{formula-sub} for a description of $m_k^\otimes$ for $k\leq4$.
+Unlike the case of tensor products without cyclic structure, we do not obtain a general formula for $\m_k^\otimes$, but we give in Section~\ref{formula-sub} a description of $\m_k^\otimes$ for $k\leq4$.